giulia-berto/app-multi-lap-anat/README.md

 20 - Right Arcuate

 Branch 2.0: \
-In addition to the functionality of Branch 1.0, you may also provide as examples the wmc segmentation obtained using the WMA algorithm (https://doi.org/10.25663/bl.app.41).
-In this case you have also to provide the freesufer parcellation file. \
+In addition to use as examples AFQ wmc segmentations, you may also provide as examples the wmc segmentation obtained using the WMA algorithm (https://doi.org/10.25663/bl.app.41).
+In this case you have also to provide the freesufer parcellation file, which can be obtained by running the app https://doi.org/10.25663/bl.app.0. \
 You can choose the bundle to be segmented (one at the time) by providing the id related to the WMA segmentation as follows: \
 38 - Left pArc \
 39 - Right pArc \